mavlink/mavlink-devguide/en/guide/wireshark.md

 > **Note** This works the same way for live view and for a *pcapng* file loaded into *Wireshark*

-We already saw you can filter for MAVLink packets using `mavlink_proto` The following is a filter example:
+We already saw you can filter for MAVLink packets using `mavlink_proto`.
+The following is a filter example:

 ```